-The current LAMTA dance showcase, COME TOGETHER, onstage at Theatre on the Bay until 25 June 2022, promises to be a treat for dance and Beatle-lovers alike.
+The LAMTA dance showcase, COME TOGETHER, onstage at Theatre on the Bay, is a treat for dance and Beatle-lovers alike.

 Inspired by the music (and the journey) of The Beatles, the students of LAMTA treat audiences to a smorgasbord of dance styles: beautifully performed with great precision and skill.
 Huge congratulations to all involved: COME TOGETHER is a sleek, eye catching production.